 Last revised: September 15, 2021

-The 2020 Master Guide to Form 1099 Compliance provides detailed instruction surrounding the reporting rules, regulation updates and changes, and provides indexed information for the very wide range of 1099 reporting scenarios that you could encounter in Accounts Payable.
+The 2021 Master Guide to Form 1099 Compliance provides detailed instruction surrounding the reporting rules, regulation updates and changes, and provides indexed information for the very wide range of 1099 reporting scenarios that you could encounter in AP.

-Sections clarify the use of Form W-9; payments reportable on Form 1099-MISC; payee types that are exempt from being reported; backup income tax withholding requirements; handling IRS “B” notices and proposed penalty notices; settlement and attorney payments; filing to the IRS; furnishing recipient copies; and more.
-The wealth of supporting documentation will help inform your actions and ensure that you are reporting accurately, on-time, and stay in compliance.
+Sections clarify the use of Form W-9; the second year of new reporting on Form 1099-NEC; payments reportable on Form 1099-MISC; payee types that are exempt from being reported; backup income tax withholding requirements; handling IRS “B” notices and proposed penalty notices; 1099 reporting requirements for settlements and attorney payments; filing to the IRS; furnishing recipient copies as required to vendors and others; and more.

 Download Table of Contents

 Join today to access Join today to access BUY THIS GUIDE Access the Master Guide Access the Master Guide